How to Get a Plumber License in Michigan

 Last updated: March 1, 2026

 Michigan is a recovering market with opportunities across Detroit, Grand Rapids, and university towns, making it an excellent place to start a career as a plumber.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your plumber license in Michigan is a structured process overseen by the Michigan Department of Licensing and Regulatory Affairs (LARA) — Bureau of Construction Codes.
+Licensing in Michigan is overseen by the Michigan Department of Licensing and Regulatory Affairs (LARA) — Bureau of Construction Codes.
+The process does not require any pre-license education hours.
+You'll need to pass the Michigan Journeyman Plumber Exam (administered by Prometric) with a score of at least 70%.

-Michigan requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Michigan does not require any pre-license education hours.
 The total cost is relatively affordable at $225 to $500, including education, application, and exam fees.
 Most aspiring plumbers complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |